telus/tds-core/guide/contributing/codebase-overview.md

 - [Styleguidist](https://react-styleguidist.js.org/): isolated React component development environment with a living style guide
-- [Rollup](https://rollupjs.org/): Rollup is a JavaScript module bundler, similar to webpack, built with ES2015 modules in mind and optimized for libraries.
+- [Rollup](https://rollupjs.org/): Rollup is a JavaScript module bundler, similar to webpack, built with ES2015 modules in mind and optimized for libraries
 - [ES2015+](https://github.com/lukehoban/es6features): We write all JavaScript as ES2015 modules, generally following the comprehensive AirBnb style guides for JavaScript and React, and then transpile it for the browser with Babel
 - [Jest](https://facebook.github.io/jest/) and [Enzyme](https://github.com/blainekasten/enzyme-matchers):
   we use jest as our test runner and enzyme to test our React components
+- [Nightwatch](https://nightwatchjs.org/): We use Nightwatch to perform automated visual regression testing on our components
 - Linters and Prettier: standardize code style and format
-- [CSS Modules](https://github.com/css-modules/css-modules): facilitates the buildup of scoped CSS while maintaining the familiar interface of SCSS
+- [styled-components](https://www.styled-components.com/): facilitates the use of CSS-In-JS
 - [NPM](https://www.npmjs.com/): we use NPM as our node package manager
 - [Openshift](https://www.openshift.com/) and [Docker](https://www.docker.com/): the CI pipeline is largely
   based on the TELUS isomorphic starter kit pipeline, using Docker as the build artifact
-- [Lerna](https://lernajs.io/): A tool for managing JavaScript projects with multiple packages.
+- [Lerna](https://lernajs.io/): A tool for managing JavaScript projects with multiple packages

 ## Component structure and standards